green-coding-solutions/documentation/content/en/docs/measuring/carbon/sci.md

 ## Display

-The metric will atm only be calculated for the **RUNTIME** phase and be shown in the Dashboard.
+The metric will is calculated per phase in which it occures and then aggregated in the RUNTIME as total.
 <img src="/img/sci_dashboard.webp" alt="SCI (Software Carbon Intensity) dashboard showing carbon metrics">

-If an SCI was configured also the parameters will be shown in the *Measurements* Tab.
+If an SCI was configured and `sci: True` was set also the parameters will be shown in the *Measurements* Tab.

 <img src="/img/sci_measurement_tab.webp" alt="SCI measurement tab showing detailed carbon intensity parameters">